 If traveling with pets, they must be in a pet carrier or restrained on a leash.
 Pets should have a collar with an ID tag, be current on vaccinations, and have required medications.
 For more information or to pre-register (recommended for seniors and special needs), visit ready.nola.gov or call 311.

-All Evacuspots are supplied with a Spanish translation of the evacuation tickets that may be used to assist with Spanish-only speakers.
-We will also have translated responses to Frequently Asked Questions and commonly-used phrases in Spanish that the Evacuteers and Spanish-speaking evacuees are welcome to reference.
-We will try to staff bilingual speakers at as many Evacuspots as possible.
+All Evacuspots are supplied with a Spanish translation of the evacuation tickets that may be used to assist individuals who may only speak Spanish.
+We also have translated responses to Frequently Asked Questions and commonly-used phrases in Spanish that our Evacuteers can reference in order to assist Spanish speakers.
+We will do our best to staff bilingual speakers at as many Evacuspots as possible!

 City-Assisted Evacuation Brochure Download

-This printable brochure includes a map of the Evacuspots and helpful information for those who may use it.
-Download by clicking on the image below:
+The City produced a brochure that includes a map of the Evacuspots and information about how to use City-Assisted Evacuation.
+You can download the English version by clicking on the image below: